llorella/llt/README.md

 # llt (little language tool)

-A powerful command-line interface and programmatic tool for managing AI conversations through transformative operations on message logs. llt provides a flexible plugin ecosystem for tasks like code editing, file manipulation, model interactions, synthetic data generation, and more.
+A powerful command-line interface and programmatic tool for managing AI conversations through transformative operations on message logs. llt provides a flexible tool ecosystem for tasks like code editing, file manipulation, model interactions, synthetic data generation, and more.

 ## Installation